kskovpen/egm_tnp_analysis/README.md

 **2. Create the histograms** with the different cuts... this is the longest step.
 Histograms will not be re-done later

 >   python tnpEGM_fitter.py etc/config/settings.py --flag myWP --createHists

-## How to use cut and count method
+**2.1 Use cut and count method**

-**2.1

-You can run below lines in cms1.
+You can run below lines in cms1 server where the tnp trees stored.

 > python tnpEGM_fitter.py etc/config/settings_HLT_Ele23_Ele12_leg2.py --flag passingHLT  --checkBins